Skittles

 Skittles Slogan is “Taste The Rainbow”.
 It is a catchy slogan and one that invokes much in the way of senses when someone hears that saying.
 The Taste The Rainbow slogan was created by a New York ad agency called D’Arcy Masius Benton & Bowles.
 Another slogan for Skittles is “Believe the rainbow”, a change, but still one keeping the word rainbow as the running theme in catchphrases for Skittles.

-READ MORE: Wheat Thins (History, FAQ & Marketing)
+READ MORE: Oh Henry!
+(History, Pictures & Commercials)

 How Skittles Got Its Name